Garage Door Spring Repair

 Is Your Garage Door Spring Broken?

-Torsion springs are by far the most important part of any garage door and consequently they are the leading cause of most garage door repairs.
+Garage Service Pros is a highly trusted garage door spring service and diagnostics company.
+Torsion springs are by far the most important part of any garage door and consequently, they are the leading cause of most garage door repairs.
 Fatigued or broken springs can even account for garage door opener issues, even though they may seem unrelated.
 The sole purpose of the spring system is to counterbalance the entire weight of the garage door, and when done effectively, the door will appear fairly light and balanced.
 Just remember, a garage door is basically a 200 pound (in some cases even more) steel barrier that rolls up and down vertically.
 Without the spring system providing a counterbalance, it becomes extremely difficult to lift without additional aids.
 Today, almost all garage door openers have security measures within them to recognize a broken spring on a garage door.
 They recognize this issue through excessive weight, and they have protocols to stop operation until the springs are replaced.
 If the opener only raises the door 6-18 inches and then stops, chance are you have a fatigued spring at minimum, but more than likely one is broken.

 While there are some DIY maintenance components that you may be equipped to deal with, when it comes to your garage door springs, they are not usually one of them.
+Let the professionals at GSP assist with your garage door spring repair.
 Garage door torsion springs have an extreme amount of tension, and if installed incorrectly, can cause severe damage to you and your garage.
 Having the knowledge, tools, and appropriate size spring(s) is essential for a safe, correct, long term broken spring repair.

 Single spring vs. Dual spring?